-The Women's Auxiliary of the American Legion has reserved the sun parlor for their usual tea and card party on Wednesday afternoon.
+The Women's Auxiliary of the American Legion has reserved the sun parlor for their usual tea and card party on Wodneyday of the parlor.

+Wednesday afternoon.

 A special feature of the coming week will be a dinner for 150 guests given by the Women's Auxiliary of the Mary Immaculate Hospital, Jamaica.